Junyi-Lu/Assembly-Line-Simulation-System/readme.txt

-to compile:
+To compile:
     make
+To run:
+    ./A2 data.txt(Refer to your own definition for the file name)

+To complie UnitTest:
+    make test
-to run:
+To run:
-A2main input.txt

-(here input is the specified file)
+    ./test